Robins

 Please read with your Robin as often as you can.
 It is good practice to read the same books a few times as this supports your child's fluency, comprehension and literacy skills.

-In Robins, our curriculum is often led by the children’s interests and hobbies.
+In Robins, our curriculum and provision is often led by the children’s interests and hobbies.
 Our weekly learning focuses on a Key Text which links to our half-term topic.
 Using rich texts helps build the children’s literacy skills and love of books as well as making direct links to other areas of the curriculum.
+Our first topic for the Autumn term will be ‘All About Me.
+Through this topic the children will discover more about themselves, their bodies and emotions as well as sharing about their family and feeling as part of the school community.
+After half-term, our topic will change to “Celebrations” when we explore birthdays, Diwali, Fireworks Night and Christmas.
+Please see the Robins Class page on the school website for more information and our enquiry web which outlines our topic in more detail.

 Child Initiated Learning